swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 Zip files sent from a registry with the source code for that package.

-We considered including a complementary `unarchive` subcommand but ultimately decided against it, reason being that unarchiving a Zip archive is unambiguous and well-supported on most platforms.
+We considered including a complementary `unarchive-source` subcommand but ultimately decided against it, reason being that unarchiving a Zip archive is unambiguous and well-supported on most platforms.